StarKRE22/Atomic/Docs/Entities/Installers/SceneEntityInstaller.md

 Represents a Unity `MonoBehaviour` that can be attached to a GameObject to perform **installation logic** on an [IEntity](../Entities/IEntity.md) during runtime or initialization.
 It allows declarative configuration of entities placed in a scene.

-> [!TIP]
-> Use `SceneEntityInstaller` only if there are scene dependencies or if entity instances in the scene need to differ.
-In
-> other cases, use [ScriptableEntityInstaller](ScriptableEntityInstaller.md) as a shared installer.
+Use `SceneEntityInstaller` only if there are scene dependencies or if entity instances in the scene need to differ.
+In other cases, use [ScriptableEntityInstaller](ScriptableEntityInstaller.md) as a shared installer.

 ---